tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

 ### VI-A. Set up the server

+- Note: for help with this Phase, see the "HEAD Requests" demo in myCourses, and other class notes (which also links to a video)
 - In your `onRequest` handler, write code that looks for the `method` property of the `request` parameter - that would be `request.method`
 - If the method is `HEAD`, then you will send back solely the HTTP *headers*, NOT the actual content.
 The HTTP headers you need to send back are:
   - `Content-Type:`